openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Using `scope` Parameter to Request Issuance of a Credential {#credential-request-using-type-specific-scope}

-In addition to a mechanism defined in (#credential-authz-request), issuers MAY support requesting authorization to issue a credential using OAuth 2.0 scope values.
+In addition to a mechanism defined in (#credential-authz-request), Credential Issuers MAY support requesting authorization to issue a credential using OAuth 2.0 scope values.

 The concrete scope values and the mapping between a certain scope value and the credential type (and further parameters associated with the authorization to issue this credential type) is out of scope of this specification.
-Possible options include normative text in a profile of this specification defining scope values along with a description of their semantics or machine readable definitions in the Issuer's metadata such as mapping a scope value to an equivalent authorization details object (see above).
+Possible options include normative text in a profile of this specification defining scope values along with a description of their semantics or machine readable definitions in the Credential Issuer's metadata such as mapping a scope value to an equivalent authorization details object (see above).

 It is RECOMMENDED to use collision-resistant scopes values.